junrar/junrar/readme.md

 Junrar
 =====

 Read and extracts from a .rar file.
+Supported RAR formats are V4 and lower.
 This is a fork of the junrar codebase, formerly on sourceforge.

 Code may not be used to develop a RAR (WinRAR) compatible archiver.